 Peel ½ orange and keep zest.
 Cut the orange in half and squeeze one half into a large mixing bowl.

-Together in the bowl, place dutch carrots, olive oil, maple syrup, orange zest, salt and pepper.
+Together in the bowl, place Dutch carrots, olive oil, maple syrup, orange zest, salt and pepper.
 Toss well with maple syrup glaze until all is coated.

 Place on an oven tray and roast in oven for approximately 20 minutes or until tender.
-I usually would turn the carrots about 10 minutes so that the carrots are cooked evenly.
+I usually would turn the carrots at about 10 minutes so that the carrots are cooked evenly.

 Turn oven off when done and keep there until ready to serve.